 Quick Swap between ini files

 Before I get into Direct Video, I need to sidetrack for a moment to describe another feature that most people will want to implement along with this one: Alternate .ini files.
 See, much of the MiSTer’s video configuration data is stored in the “MiSTer.ini” file located in the root of the main MiSTer storage.
 Enabling Direct Video will require a change to the MiSTer.ini…but what if you want to swap between flat panels and CRT’s without editing the ini file each time?
 Simply create a copy of the MiSTer.ini file with whatever changes you want and rename the second version “MiSTer_alt_1.ini”.
-Then, every time you power on MiSTer, it will boot to the main MiSTer.ini file – But if you hold the button you assigned as “back”, along with an arrow on the D-Pad, it will swap between .ini’s!
+Then, every time you power on MiSTer, it will boot to the main MiSTer.ini file, but allow you the option to swap between the main and alternative ini’s!